Suzanna-Linn/slua/docs/beta.md

 ### LL functions compatibility, library llcompat

 Some LL functions change they behaviour.
-It's explained in the next sections.
+These changes are explained in the next two sections.

 We have the library **llcompat** with the LL functions unchanged.
 To use them as in SLua Alpha (and LSL) we need to add, at the start of the script:
 - <code class="language-sluab">ll = llcompat</code>

 ### 1-based LL functions

-The LL functions that have some kind of 0-based index change to 1-based.
+The LL functions that have some kind of 0-based index are now 1-based.
 - Negative indexes don't change, the last element is still -1.
 - Functions like ll.ListFindList() and ll.SubStringIndex() that return -1, meaning not found, still return -1.
-  - LL functions are not ready to return to types of values (they can return sometimes number and sometimes nil)
+  - LL functions are not ready to return two types of values (they can't return sometimes number and sometimes nil)

 These are the functions and the parameters that change.
-The "*" on the parameter name means that it can use negative values, we can't just add 1 to rewrite our scripts if we are using negative values:
+The "*" added to the parameter name means that it can use negative values, we can't just add 1 to rewrite our scripts if we are using negative values:
 <br>
 <table border="1" style="width:100%; border: 1px solid black; border-collapse: collapse; font-family: monospace;">
   <tr style="vertical-align: top;">